x-awaken/llmui/README.md

 # llmui
-A streamly simple Large Language Model User Interface with streamlit , in one python file
+A streamly simple Large Language Model User Interface(LLM-UI) with streamlit , in one python file